mcasperson/IridiumApplicationTesting-GettingStartedGuide/supported_browsers.md

 ### Configuring Chrome

-The `webdriver.chrome.driver` system property needs to be set to the fill path pf the `chromedriver` or `chromedriver.exe` executable.
+The `webdriver.chrome.driver` system property needs to be set to the full path pf the `chromedriver` or `chromedriver.exe` executable.

 The Chrome driver be downloaded from http://chromedriver.storage.googleapis.com/index.html?path=2.22/.